 Some common responsibilities of a data engineer include:

 Data engineers are architects at heart working on large-scale systems or huge amounts of data.
 Technical knowledge of software such as Apache Hadoop, NoSQL, Apache Spark is highly in demand today.
 Expertise in setting up cloud clusters and machine learning is also highly beneficial for aspiring data engineers.
+Not sure where to begin your career in Data Science?
+Enroll in KnowledgeHut Data Science training online training.

 Without data engineers, data scientists will not function, making them a critical-first member of the data science team.
 It was found that bad data is costing US businesses alone $600 billion annually, which shows the growing need for organized data – and data engineers are vital for this process.
 If data is something that excites you, a variety of online courses, right from boot camps to introductory practice modules are available to get you started.